 Books About Grandparents: Grandmas!

 My Grandma and Me, by Mina Javaherbin and illustrated by Lindsey Yankey: In this exquisite true story of a girl and her grandmother in Iran, it is readily apparent that no matter where you live or what religion you practice, the love between a grandparent and grandchild — and the adoration children feel for their grandparents — is universal.
 Here, a young girl and her grandma are never far apart.
 Whether it’s going to the mosque, visiting neighbors, or getting lost in grandma’s chadors, the girl’s memories of growing up with her grandma are filled with a depth, tenderness and emotional resonance that make this book a treasure for children and grandparents in every corner of the world.
+This is one of my very favorite books about grandparents!
 For our full review, click here!
 Support independent bookstores and get the book on Bookshop.org right here!

 A Gift from Abuela, by Celia Ruiz: This is a touching story about the love shared between abuela and her granddaughter.
 Abuela is saving up to buy something special for her special girl, but when her world turns upside down, it seems her surprise will be impossible.
 Luckily, the time Abuela and Nina spend together may just end up being the most special gift of all.
 Love this story about family bonds that even the passage of time can’t shake!
 Support independent bookstores and get the book on Bookshop.org right here!